Varicose Veins in Pregnancy

 • Avoid tight-fitting clothes, especially around the upper legs and hips.

-• Wear maternity support stockings to prevent bulging of the veins.
+• Wear maternity support stockings or compression stockings to prevent bulging of the veins.
 These stockings are specially constructed to create a gradually increasing pressure from the ankles upwards.
 This pressure helps compress the muscles and in gently squeezing the blood back to the heart.

 • Weight Control.
 Keep your weight gain under control.
 The normal total weight gain during pregnancy should not be above the 10 kgs (22 pounds).